orca-io/orca-challenges/challenge-ais-design/readme.md

 Present the final result with realistic vessel density under multiple conditions/areas.
 Use MarineTraffic[3] or similar tools to evaluate what a realistic traffic density looks like at various locations.

 While it's reasonable to expect the user to be able to click on a vessel to query it for details, this functionality does not need to be designed in the task.
 The task only asks how to visualize vessels in the Orca map.
+The system will also only use "real-time" data, and will not show any historical data to the user.

 Deliverable